peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORDataUtilities.md

  string is null or empty.

 ### ParseJSONNumber
-    public static CBORObject ParseJSONNumber​(java.lang.String str, boolean integersOnly, boolean positiveOnly, boolean preserveNegativeZero)
+    @Deprecated public static CBORObject ParseJSONNumber​(java.lang.String str, boolean integersOnly, boolean positiveOnly, boolean preserveNegativeZero)
-Parses a number whose format follows the JSON specification (RFC 8259).<p>Roughly speaking, a valid JSON number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless there is only one digit and that digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
-A string representing a valid JSON number is not allowed to contain white space characters, including spaces.</p>
+Deprecated.
+Instead, call ParseJSONNumber(str, jsonoptions) with a JSONOptions that sets preserveNegativeZero to the desired value, either true or false.
+If this method call used positiveOnly = true, check that the String does not begin with '-' before calling that version.
+If this method call used integersOnly  = true, check that the String does not contain '.', 'E', or 'e' before calling that version.

 **Parameters:**